Get Off My Lawn! | Outsmarting Deer

 Bambi is cute in the Disney movie, but in your yard?
 Not so much.
 Nature has always kept animal populations in check, but the sprawl of the suburban environment has interrupted natural ecosystems.
 In 1930, the U.S. white-tailed deer population was about 300,000; today’s estimates range as high as about 30 million.

 Deer have become a nuisance to many homeowners because they feed on many plants and trees commonly found in the yard.
 Deer see gardens as an easily accessible source of culinary delight, and will munch on hostas, daylilies and English ivy like they stumbled upon an all-you-can eat buffet.
 They may also cause damage by rubbing their antlers against trees and digging up a lawn in search of grubs in the fall.
-Short of reintroducing the endangered grey wolf or assembling a deer hunting posse, there are many steps a homeowner can take to help prevent damage to landscaping, have a look at this great lawn mower lift.
-First and foremost, they can contact a wildlife removal company to help prevent deer and other wild animals from wreaking havoc in their properties.
+Short of reintroducing the endangered grey wolf or assembling a deer hunting posse, there are many steps a homeowner can take to help prevent damage to landscaping.

 Physical deterrents

-Installing chain link fencing around your property is one way of keeping out wildlife, including hungry deer; however, white-tailed deer, the most common species in the area, can jump up to 8 feet high.
+Walls and fences around your property are one way of keeping out wildlife, including hungry deer; however, white-tailed deer, the most common species in the area, can jump up to 8 feet high.
 Still, large shrubs around the perimeter of your lawn may obscure the view of enticing plants and flowers.
 Deer netting around vulnerable gardens, shrubs and young trees is another option, and is perhaps more budget-friendly and less obtrusive.

 Motion-sensing options